placeholder

 As inflation increases (the price of goods and services goes up), it is likely that it will outpace the rate of interest being paid on your cash holdings, meaning the ‘real’ value of your money and overall purchasing power will decrease.

-If you are willing to accept some level of risk by investing your money in the financial markets, it is likely that if you remain invested in the market for a significant amount of time, riding the fluctuations in the value of your portfolio and the inevitable ups and downs of the markets, you will potentially achieve greater returns than being invested in cash alone1.
+If you are willing to accept some level of risk by investing your money in the financial markets, it is likely that if you remain invested in the market for a significant amount of time, riding the fluctuations in the value of your portfolio and the inevitable ups and downs of the markets, you will potentially achieve greater returns than being invested in cash alone.

 Where to invest a Stocks and Shares ISA?